 Having a bathroom backsplash is not one of the fundamental needs of a home, but it is a more than valuable design improvement that can be easily done.
 In general, you probably first think of a kitchen when you think of backsplashes.
-Kitchen backsplash goes from the counter to the bottom of the wall cabinet, this is not necessarily the only case.
-The sink and stove, you can opt for a backsplash that goes all the way to the ceiling.
+The kitchen backsplash goes from the counter to the bottom of the wall cabinet, this is not necessarily the only case.
+For the sink and stove, you can opt for a backsplash that goes all the way to the ceiling.
 You can use self-adhesive vinyl tiles in a color that matches the rest of the kitchen and get a beautiful, uniform look.
 You can check cheap and costless kitchen backsplash ideas.
-And now I’m here to tell you why you should also think about your bathroom decor with backsplash.
+And now I’m here to tell you why you should also think about your bathroom decor with a backsplash.

 Today we will examine bathroom backsplash ideas, the necessity of them in general, the best tile for backsplashes, and the trends of 2019.

 Let’s begin.
 We will start here by examining some best practices from a 50,000-foot view.